 Some of these benefits are means tested: they are made only to those who are assessed to have a certain level of income or less, and in some cases a certain level of assets or less.

 The government’s objectives are that the new benefits system will be simpler – with a single monthly payment rather than multiple payments to claimants.
 The new structure is also intended to make work pay by reducing the chance that incomes fall if people move from benefits into low-paid work.
 Administratively, Universal Credit is planned to be more efficient, with people managing their claims online – although the early trials of Universal Credit were beset with IT problems.

 Some households will gain under Universal Credit – particularly those made up of couples with children – while others will lose, particularly couples with no children.
 Overall the ‘winners’ and ‘losers’ under the new system are widely expected to be approximately equal in number, although this has not stopped critics of Universal Credit claiming that the reform of the benefits system is intended to be a cost-cutting exercise.

 Major changes to state benefits were announced in 2015.
 The key changes, which started to take effect from the 2016/17 tax year included:

 - the freezing of working-age benefits for 4 years

-Additionally, from 2017/18 Child Tax Credits and the child element of Universal Credit will be limited to 2 children for children born on or after 6 April 2017.
+Additionally, from 2017/18 Child Tax Credits and the child element of Universal Credit have been limited to 2 children for children born on or after 6 April 2017.
 Some exemptions to this rule do apply though, for example in the case of multiple births.